Management of LCL/FAK containers during the 2021-22 Brown marmorated stink bug (BMSB) risk season

-Under the 2020-21 BMSB seasonal measures, Less than Container Load (LCL) consignments and Freight of All Kinds (FAK) containers with target high risk goods, will be managed at the container level.
+Less than Container Load (LCL) consignments and Freight of All Kinds (FAK) containers with target high risk goods from target risk countries, are managed at the container level.

-To assist the onshore management of LCL/FAK containers, including enabling the timely movement of containers on arrival from the wharf, Master Consolidators will be required to provide a Master Consolidator declaration form no less than five (5) business days prior to the first port of arrival in Australia.
+Master Consolidators are required to lodge a Master Consolidator (MC) declaration form no less than five (5) business days prior to the first port of arrival in Australia.
 Where a voyage duration is less than 5 business days, Master Consolidators are encouraged to provide a declaration within 24 hours of embarkation.

-To streamline the manual process of managing BMSB risk for LCL/FAK containers, Master Consolidators will be required to register with the department and be allocated with an individual Master Consolidator Identification number (MC ID).
+To lodge an MC declaration, all Master Consolidators will be required to register with the department and be allocated with an individual Master Consolidator Identification number (MC ID).
 This number must be used with all declarations made for the LCL/FAK process during the BMSB risk season.

-Master Consolidators must register, as they will not be able to lodge LCL/FAK declarations without doing so.
-Failure to report in time or meet the required declaration criteria including use of an MC ID number may result in goods being subject to delays, including having containers held at the wharf pending permission to move for up to 35 days.
+LCL/FAK declarations cannot be lodged without a MC ID.
+Failure to report in time or meet the required declaration criteria including use of an MC ID number may result in goods being subject to delays.

 If there is no contact or declaration made by the Master Consolidator of the container after 35 business days, the container will be directed for export.